Kalochori, Kastoria: Ottoman Empire

-Also in 1906, Dobrolista was attacked by Greek forces lead by Nikolaos Platanias (Lahtaras).
+Also in 1906, Dobrolista was attacked by Greek forces led by Nikolaos Platanias (Lahtaras).

 Greece

 At the outbreak of the Balkan Wars in 1912, two people from Dobrolishta were volunteers in the Macedonian-Adrianople Corps.

-During the Balkan wars, the village was occupied by Greek troops and remained in Greece after the Balkan Wars.
+During the Balkan Wars, the village was occupied by Greek troops and remained in Greece after the Balkan Wars.

 Borivoje Milojevic, a Serbian geographer, wrote in his book Južna Makedonija (1921) that Dobrolishta had 30 Slavic Christian houses and 40 Turkish houses.

-The Greek census (1920) recorded 434 people in the village and in 1923 there were 198 inhabitants (or 140 families) who were Muslim.
-Following the Greek-Turkish population exchange, in 1926 within Dovrolitsa there were 39 refugee families from Pontus.
-The Greek census (1928) recorded 455 village inhabitants.
-There were 40 refugee families (139 people) in 1928.
+The 1920 Greek census recorded 434 people in the village, and 198 inhabitants (140 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, Greek refugee families in Dovrolitsa were from Pontus (39) in 1926.
+The 1928 Greek census recorded 455 village inhabitants.
+In 1928, the refugee families numbered 40 (139 people).

 In 1926, Dobrolishta is changed to Kalohorion which translates to good village.

-During the Second World War, Kalochori was in the Italian occupation zone and a subdivision of the Central Macedonian-Bulgarian Committee was established in Kalochori, headed by the Dobrolitski family.
+During the Second World War, Kalochori was in the Italian occupation zone.
 The village suffered from the Italian detachments.

+In 1945, Greek Foreign Minister Ioannis Politis ordered the compilation of demographic data regarding the Prefecture of Kastoria.
+The village Kalochori had a total of 620 inhabitants, and was populated by 310 Slavophones without a Bulgarian national consciousness.

-On May 4, 1945 Kalochori was pillaged by the Greek detachment of Andonios Amanatidis, many women and men are abused.
+On May 4, 1945, Kalochori was pillaged by the Greek detachment of Andonios Amanatidis, many women and men are abused.
 13 children from Kalochori, are moved out of the country by the communist authorities as refugees to the Eastern Bloc during the Greek Civil War.
 There are nine political killings in the village during the Greek Civil War.

-The village of Tsartsista was eventually abandoned around the 1970's and its inhabitants were relocated to Kalochori.
+The village of Tsartsista was eventually abandoned around the 1970s and its inhabitants were relocated to Kalochori.

 Kalochori typically produces tobacco, wheat, and lentils in its surrounding fields.

-Historical figures

-Spiro Mirkovski, (Spiros Mirkopoulos), (1929-1949), - member of the Democratic Army of Greece.